jarviscanada/jarvis_data_eng_SiqiYang/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2020-present)**: Worked several Big Data related projects that include the Linux/Bash, Java, SpringBoot, Cloud develop, and Hadoop/Spark in an Agile team as a junior developer.
+**Software Developer, Jarvis (2020-present)**: Worked on several Big Data related projects that include the Linux/Bash, Java, SpringBoot, Cloud develop, and Hadoop/Spark in an Agile team as a junior developer.
 Uitized the Agile/Scrum collaboration methodology, Git, and Git flow to ensure the success of the development process.
 Used Integration and Unit test techniques to ensure the quality of the final projects.

 ## Education